Bo Zaunders

 What a difference a day makes.

-and we're on a desert road, heading for Tamerza.
+and we were on a desert road, heading for Tamerza.

 Ahead rose the purple haze